Maps, Publications, Brochures, Posters and Videos

 Retrace the routes used by the Nez Perce Indians and U.S. military forces during the summer of 1877.
 With the cooperation of State Highway Departments and County Commissioners in the states of Oregon, Washington, Idaho, Wyoming and Montana, over 1500 miles of federal, state and county roads have been designated as the Nez Perce National Historic Trail Auto Route.
 The route roughly parallels the course traveled by the Nez Perce bands during their historic 1877 flight beginning near Wallowa Lake, Oregon and ending at the Bear Paw Battlefield south of Chinook, Montana.
 The auto route consists of three-season, all weather roadways ranging from high-standard gravel segments to portions of Interstate 15 and 90.
 Nez Perce National Historic Trail signs have been erected along the primary auto route and two alternate segments.

-The staff of the Nez Perce (Nee-Me-Poo) National Historic Trail (NPNHT) is pleased to announce that a second series of postcards is now available as free interpretive handouts.
+The staff of the Nez Perce (Nee-Me-Poo) National Historic Trail (NPNHT) is pleased to announce that a third series of postcards is now available as free interpretive handouts.
 We are distributing copies to visitor locations along the NPNHT.
-If you cannot obtain them locally and would like copies, please contact us at email@example.com.
+These postcards feature several historical figures whose lives were impacted by the events of 1877: Waaya-Tonah-Toesits-Kahn (Jackson Sundown), Piyopyóot’alikt (Peo Peo Tholekt - Bird Alighting), Colonel Samuel Davis Sturgis, and Charles Erskine Scott Wood.
+If you cannot obtain them locally and would like copies, please contact us at firstname.lastname@example.org.

 The Nez Perce (Nee-Me-Poo) National Historic Trail traverses a landscape of history and carries understanding to those who travel it.
 For thousands of years the Nez Perce, who call themselves Niimiipuu (The People), followed this trail across the mountains to visit friends and relatives on the plains, to trade and to hunt buffalo.